 Since 2005, NCARB has conducted six studies to inform the IDP and align it with current practice.
 These include the IDP Final Evaluation Report in 2005, the IDP Core Competency Study in 2006, the Direct Supervision Study in 2007, and the most significant, the Practice Analysis of Architecture in 2007.

 The 2007 Practice Analysis survey and analysis represent the greatest outreach and response from architects ever received.
 The results of previously conducted practice analyses have been used to shape the foundation of an architect’s entry into the profession and the Architect Registration Examination® (ARE®).
 The 2007 study was the first time the analysis was also used to inform the IDP.

 The purpose of the study was to identify the tasks and knowledge/skills that are important for recently licensed architects, practicing independently, to safeguard the health, safety, and welfare of the public.
 The nearly 10,000 architects that participated identified nearly 90 tasks and 100 areas of knowledge or skills as important.

 The survey was also used to understand the “point-of acquisition” for each knowledge/skill.
 Respondents indicated if the knowledge/skill was acquired by completion of a professional degree, during internship, or after licensure.
 The survey identified which knowledge/skills need more exposure during education and internship.
 IDP 2.0 addresses all knowledge and skills that were identified as important during internship.

 2012 Practice Analysis of Architecture

-The next practice analysis occured in spring 2012.
-The findings related to internship are scheduled to be released in the Internship Report in spring 2013.
+The 2012 Practice Analysis of Architecture Survey occured in spring 2012.
+The findings related to internship were released in the Internship Report in spring 2013.
+[Learn more]